codescalers/kubecloud/backend/README.md

-# Mycelium Cloud
+# MyceliumCloud

-Mycelium Cloud is a CLI tool that helps you deploy and manage Kubernetes clusters on the decentralized TFGrid.
+MyceliumCloud is a CLI tool that helps you deploy and manage Kubernetes clusters on the decentralized TFGrid.

 ## Configuration

-Mycelium Cloud supports configuration through environment variables, CLI flags, and configuration files.
+MyceliumCloud supports configuration through environment variables, CLI flags, and configuration files.

 ### Configuration File

-By default, Mycelium Cloud looks for a `config.json` file in the current directory.
+By default, MyceliumCloud looks for a `config.json` file in the current directory.
 You can specify a custom configuration file path using the `--config` or `-c` flag:

 ```bash
 myceliumcloud --config /path/to/config.json